Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-09-bundling.md

 You may need to edit the values here:

-- `entry` points to your source file
+- `entry`: points to your source file
-- `filename` names the output file
+- `filename`: names the output file
-- `path` sets the output directory
+- `path`: sets the output directory
-- `library` sets the name of the global variable created in a browser environment
+- `library`: sets the name of the global variable created in a browser environment

 <!-- > -->